Identification, Images, & Information

 Identification

-Large size 40 mm+.
+Large size, to 40 mm+.
 With blue, blue-green, or blue-violet iridescence.
 Only rarely does Hemipepsis have iridescence and most in that genus lack it completely, or if it is present it is very vague.
 Only rarely does Entypus reach the size listed above.

-Wing ventaion is very important for identification of Pepsis especially distinction between Pepsis and Hemipepsis.
+Wing venation is very important for identification of Pepsis especially distinction between Pepsis and Hemipepsis.
 Those characters are as follows:

--Marginal cell apically separated from the costal margin, making that cell appear
+Marginal cell apically separated from the costal margin, making that cell appear very rounded

--Subcircular irregularity at the base of the first discoidal cell not as developed
+Subcircular irregularity at the base of the first discoidal cell not as developed as in Hemipepsis

 Pulvillar pad and comb in Pepsis is rather weak, the pulvillar pad about half as wide as the apical tarsal segment.
 The pulvillar comb consists of eight to ten weak setulae.
 In Hemipepsis this character is well developed with a large pulvillar pad that is approximately three-quarters the width of the apical tarsal segment and the puvillar comb that consists of 14-40 strong setulae.

-The number of species of Hemipepsis is limited (four nearctic) but there are near 20 species of Pepsis, most with a range that encompasses a majority of the southwestern United States.
-It is often possible to identify Hemipepsis from photographs to species.
-This is not the case with Pepsis.
-Although it is often possible to narrow down the choices to groups of similar species, it is often impossible to assign a species name with that degree of certainty.
+Hemipepsis are often identifiable from photographs to species, but Pepsis are more difficult.
+Although it is often possible to narrow down the choices to groups of similar species, it is often impossible to assign a species name with certainty.
 An extensive knowledge of local fauna helps, as well as extensive work with museum specimens.
-Despite the large size of members of this genus many photographs must remain identified, as some of the species are very similar.
+Despite the large size of members of this genus many photographs will likely remain unidentified, as some of the species are very similar.

 Range